DevOps Team: Roles and Responsibilities in 2025

 How does the DevOps Team collaborate with all the stakeholders?

-DevOps team builds a feedback loop with all stakeholders early in the cycle to establish seamless communication all through the product lifecycle via product meetings, daily standups, planning meetings, etc, using various digital communication channels.
+DevOps team builds a feedback loop with all stakeholders early in the cycle to establish seamless communication throughout the product lifecycle via product meetings, daily standups, planning meetings, etc, using various digital communication channels.

 How to recruit the best DevOps Engineers in my team?

 Before hiring a DevOps engineer, assess your business requirements and prepare a hiring strategy.
 A DevOps engineer is skilled in development and operations and interacts with all team members.
-So, look for hard skills such as IT background, virtualization expertise, system build knowledge, etc. as well as soft skills such as communication, service-orientation, team person, and the value he offers to the organization.
+So, look for complex skills such as IT background, virtualization expertise, system knowledge, etc., and soft skills such as communication, service orientation, team person, and the value he offers to the organization.

 How to adopt scrum and agile practices in a DevOps team?